learnk8s/learnk8s.io/src/best-practices/configuration.md

 Kubernetes is flexible and can be configured in several different ways.

-But how do you know what's the recommended configuration for your cluster.
+But how do you know what's the recommended configuration for your cluster?

 The best option is to compare your cluster with a standard reference.